 YQ Population Wheat at Wakelyns

-As a bit of fun in 2023 in Willow Field we not only drilled YQ from the population which has been grown at Wakelyns, but also some ‘repatriated’ YQ which has been growing (and evolving?) at Mark Lea’s farm, Mike Stringer’s farm, and John Turner’s farm; and also a mix of them all: the YQ Meta Populaton.
+As a bit of fun in 2023 and then again in 2024 we not only drilled YQ from the population which has been grown at Wakelyns, but also some ‘repatriated’ YQ which has been growing (and evolving?) at Mark Lea’s farm, Mike Stringer’s farm, and John Turner’s farm; and also a mix of them all: the YQ Meta Populaton.

 The ‘YQ’ ORC Wakelyns Population Wheat was developed by the John Innes Centre and the team at Wakelyns from the Elm Farm Research Centre (as the Organic Research Centre – ORC – was then known).
 For the full details of how that was done (starting in 2001) see here.